SlashScreen/skelerealms/README.md

 - A compatability layer with [Gloot](https://github.com/peter-kish/gloot) to work with the in-house inventory system
 - A location-based asset streamer, allowing you to load in chunks of objects based on proximity to the player.

+## Future Imporovements

+- I'd like to rework the way inter-scene navigation is represented during runtime, because the current method is cumbersome and not anywhere close to memory-efficient.
+Packed arrays and lots of index maps world do well.
+However, I need something that works right now.
+- I'd like to make much more advanced editor tools to make the experience very easy.
+- Much more thorough tests.